Who said flatbread needs to be savoury? Enjoy this sweet and fruity Rhubarb Pistachio Bread as a breakfast bite or with an afternoon cup of tea.

 - 2 1/2 cups all-purpose flour

-- 1 Tbsp. sugar + more for topping
+- 1 Tbsp white sugar + more for topping

-- 10-12 thin stalks of rhubarb (can also used chopped, by just scattering over the top)
+- 10 thin stalks rhubarb (can also used chopped, just scattering over the top)

 - Sprinkle the yeast over the water and let stand about 5 minutes, until yeast has dissolved.